renovatebot/renovate/docs/usage/private-modules.md

 ### Add an encrypted npm token to Renovate config

-If you don't wish for all users of the repository to be able to see the unencrypted token, you can encrypt it with Renovate's public key instead, so that only Renovate can decrypt it.
+If you don't want all users of the repository to see the unencrypted token, you can encrypt it with Renovate's public key instead, so that only Renovate can decrypt it.

 Go to <https://renovatebot.com/encrypt>, paste in your npm token, click "Encrypt", then copy the encrypted result.